 The youngest of my three siblings got the least of it, due to being the established “baby” for so long before I came along later on down the road, but one of my first vivid memories from when I was about 2, making my sister probably just shy of 17, was of our father beating the crap out of her for back-talking him.
 As he went on his rage-fueled attack, my mother shuttled me out of the room and hid me in our bathroom.

 He never touched me, not in anger anyway.
 I know now, of course, that there were “reasons” for this.
 I came along later in his life.
-My siblings were mostly grown, I was the baby, he was retired from the service and he was a different animal than he had been for their childhoods.
+My siblings were mostly grown, I was the “new baby,” he was retired from the service, and he was a different animal than he had been for their childhoods.
 My siblings moved out as early as they could, and my mother seemed to be the only target he needed.

 My father was a monster, but he was the sweetest monster to me before he died.

 I have guilt over that, which of course is silly because there’s not one thing I did to “cause” his abusive behavior, and there wasn’t anything I could have done to change it.
 I have three broken siblings: One who has spent all of his life ‘acting out’, one who killed herself with her ‘acting out’, and one who has ‘acted out’, but in a lesser severity, and has protected herself by putting our father on a pedestal.
 This used to really piss me off, but it doesn’t any longer as I know it’s purely self-preservation and the only method of such she was capable of utilizing.

 I have a mother who, despite any positive experiences I’ve conveyed to her from my personal, lived experience, is still convinced that all that exists are monsters.
-That’s all she’s seen.
+That’s all she’s seen in her lived experience.